 Seeing water come back up your drains is alarming, but taking the right steps immediately can prevent a messy situation from turning into a disaster.
 When you’re faced with a backup, especially during a heavy rainstorm, your first instincts are what matter most.
 Focus on three key actions: ensuring your family’s safety, stopping any more water from entering your pipes, and documenting the damage.
 Acting quickly and calmly can significantly reduce the health risks and property damage.
 These next steps will guide you through the critical moments after you’ve spotted a backup.

-Stay Safe: Avoid the Contaminated Water
+Safety First: Avoid the Contaminated Water

 Your top priority is keeping everyone safe.
 The water backing up from a sewer line isn’t just dirty; it’s a serious health hazard.
 This water, often called blackwater, can contain harmful bacteria and viruses like E. coli and Salmonella that pose a risk to your family and pets.
 Keep children and animals far away from the affected area.
 If the water level is rising and getting close to electrical outlets, shut off the power to that area at your circuit breaker to prevent an electrical shock.
 If you must walk through the area, wear waterproof boots and gloves.
 Don’t try to solve the problem yourself; a backup requires professional emergency plumbing service to handle it safely.